robertonetti/yeast-cascade-mutation-simulator/README.md

 ### 3.5.2.
 Probability Distributions Methods:
 These methods implement probability distributions and can be passed as a parameter to the simulation.
 The first two (**int_trunc_exp**, **int_trunc_uniform**) use the inverse cumulative method to draw the number of events from truncated distributions, while the last one draws the number of events from a Poisson distribution.

 ### 3.5.3.
-Methods Chromosome Sequences Initialization
+Methods for Chromosome Sequences Initialization:
 The role of these methods is to create a random **chromosomal_table** (see Parameters) when it cannot be given from outside.

 ##### Example: